Balays33/Fog-and-Edge-Computing--Smart_Waste_Management_System/README.md

 Run the main method of the org.fog.test.perfeval.WasteManangment class, using the modified iFogSim that is hosted in this repository.

 Project Report

-At the root of this repository you will find the file x20124066_FEC_CA_Apostolos_Giannakidis.pdf that fully documents the project and the results of the simulation.
+At the root of this repository you will find the file Balazs Barcza -x19190638-Smart Waste Management System.pdf that fully documents the project and the results of the simulation.

 Video Presentation

 YouTube:

 Credits

 Balazs Barcza, x19190638@student.ncirl.ie

 PGDCLOUD, School of Computing